-The complete list of potential alarms/faults is described in the table below.
+The potential alarms/faults list is described in the table below.

-- Variable field: parameter number corresponding to the alarm/fault.
-If this variable is equal to 1, then the Alarm/Fault is active. - Potential Alarm/Fault field: label that will be displayed in the Alarm/fault pages. - Alarm/Fault control field: defines the behavior that will be applied by the unit if this alarm/fault is triggered.
+- Variable field : parameter number corresponding to the alarm/fault.
+If this variable is equal to 1, it means that the Alarm/Fault is active. - Potential Alarm/Fault field : corresponding to Alarm/Fault label.
+This text will be display in the Alarm/fault pages. - Alarm/Fault control field : this variable allows to define the protection type to associate to the Alarm/Fault.

-This list of potential alarms/faults and their actual setup can also be downloaded from CRE Config or the embedded Web site in section "System / GENSYS 2.0 -> PC file / Alarms/Faults summary" (also see \$19.4.63/)
+This list can also be download from the web site in the menu "System/GENSYS 2.0 -> PC file/Alarms/Faults summary".